 The Unionist Party won 36 seats; the Unofficial Unionist Party 3 seats; the Northern Ireland Labour Party 2 seats; the Nationalist Party 2 seats; the Republican Labour Party 2 seats & Independents 2 seats.

 For O’Neill it was a Pyrrhic Victory for out of the 39 Unionists returned only 27 were in support of his policies and 12 were against or undecided.
-Four days later he was re-elected as leader of the Unionist Parliamentary Party and thus was confirmed again as the North's PM.
+Four days later he was re-elected as leader of the Unionist Parliamentary Party and thus was confirmed again as the Prime Minister.
 It was obvious though that his days were clearly numbered.
-He resigned from his position in April 1969 and left active politics altogether in January 1970.